EN

 Dec 4, 5 & 6, 2025

 👉 Note: CSP New Works Fest is a presenting platform.
-Productions self-financed & fully produced.
+Productions MUST be self-financed

 CLICK HERE TO SUBMIT